Apex-Turbine/phoenix-doc/Components/Processors/Triggers.md

 Component specific global keys:
 - trig_level
-  - The level to trigger at
+  - Description: The level to trigger at
+  - Type: number
   - Default: 0.01
 - trig_debounce
-  - Debounce time in seconds
+  - Description: Debounce time in seconds
+  - Type: number
   - Default: 0.002
 - trig_inverted
-  - Tells the processor if the tach signal is an inverted tach
+  - Description: Tells the processor if the tach signal is an inverted tach
+  - Type: boolean
   - Default: false